hanatos/vkdt/src/pipe/modules/filmsim/readme.md

 ## negative and print exposure

-parameters: set `enlarger` to `negative` to output the negative, `ev film` and `ev paper` are the negative exposure and print exposure
+parameters: set `process` to `rgb to negative` to output the negative, `ev film` and `ev paper` are the negative exposure and print exposure

 here are some test-strips to introduce the capability of the simulation. the overall imaging process is split in two steps: negative and print. two